nfiniteset/chromoton/README.md

 Chromoton
 ================

-I extracted this code from a presenation
+A cellular automata extracted from [a presenation](acruikshank/software-for-one-presentation) by @acruikshank.